How Do I Care for my Senior Dog?

 Watch calories.
 Senior dogs tend to be less active than their younger counterparts, but their appetites don’t always decrease proportionally.
-Younger senior animals may become overweight as a result, which can increase their risk for other health problems such as arthritis, diabetes, hypertension, and heart disease.
-Since kibbles can vary from about 250 to 400 calories per cup, you’ll need to check those labels again to determine the best portion size for your animal.
+Senior animals may become overweight as a result, which can increase their risk for other health problems such as arthritis, diabetes, hypertension, and heart disease.
+Since kibble can vary from about 250 to 400 calories per cup, you’ll need to check those labels again to determine the best portion size for your animal.

 Keep An Eye Out

-Health problems can arise suddenly or may creep in over time.
+Health problems can arise suddenly or may creep up over time.
 If your pet shows any dramatic changes in these areas:

 If you observe any of these signs, it may be time to contact your vet.
 Also, if your pet exhibits any signs of physical pain or discomfort (e.g., lameness, vomiting, sensitivity to touch), these are also signs to contact your veterinarian.